slcs-jsc/mptrac/README.md

 ## Features

-* MPTRAC calculates air parcel trajectories by solving the kinematic equation of motion using given meteorological wind fields.
+* MPTRAC calculates air parcel trajectories by solving the kinematic equation of motion using given wind fields.
 * Mesoscale diffusion and sub-grid scale wind fluctuations are simulated using a Markov chain model.
 * Additional modules are implemented to simulate the sedimentation of particles and the decay of air parcel mass.
-* Various output methods for particle, ensemble, gridded, or station data.
+* Various output methods for particle, ensemble, gridded, and station data.
 Gnuplot interface for direct visualization.
 * MPTRAC features an MPI/OpenMP hybrid parallelization for efficient use on supercomputers.

 ## Getting started

 ### Prerequisites

 This documentation describes the installation of MPTRAC on a Linux system.
 A number of standard tools (gcc, git, make) and software libraries are needed to install MPTRAC.
-The GNU Scientific Library (https://www.gnu.org/software/gsl) is required for numerical calculations and the Unidata netCDF library (http://www.unidata.ucar.edu/software/netcdf) is needed for file-I/O. Copies of these libraries can be found in the git repository.
+The [GNU Scientific Library](https://www.gnu.org/software/gsl) is required for numerical calculations and the [Unidata netCDF library](http://www.unidata.ucar.edu/software/netcdf) is needed for file-I/O. Copies of these libraries can be found in the git repository.

 Start by downloading the source code from the github repository: